-The condition of the structures asset is measured primarily by two factors, BSSCI (Bridge Structural Stock Condition Indicator) and BSCI crit (Bridge Structure Condition Indicator critical) which are derived from principal inspections (PI) and general inspections (GI).
-The inspections record the extent and severity of anydefects and makes recommendations on how improvement should be considered.
+The condition of the bridges structures asset is measured primarily by two factors, BSSCI (Bridge Structural Stock Condition Indicator) and BSCI crit (Bridge Structure Condition Indicator critical) which are derived from principal inspections (PI) and general inspections (GI).
+The inspections record the extent and severity of any defects and make recommendations on how any improvements should be considered.